Nsyam-123/SYAM-KUMAR-_DATA-VISTA-DATA-ANALYSIS-AND-VISUALISATION-_Infosys_Internship_Oct2024/README.md

 4. FPS
 5. Multiple Video Streaming

  #Zomato Dataset Analysis and Visualization

-1. Project Title : Zomato Dataset Analysis and Visualization: Insights into Global Restaurant Trends
+1. Project Title :Zomato Dataset Analysis and Visualization: Insights into Global Restaurant Trends
 2. Libraries Used
 The following Python libraries were utilized to carry out the analysis and visualization of the Zomato dataset:
 - NumPy: For numerical operations and array manipulations.